MileHacker Logo

 • Roundabouts are frequent; yield to traffic already in the roundabout unless otherwise indicated.

-• Familiarize yourself with common road signs before driving.
+• Familiarize yourself with common signs on the road prior to driving.

 • Avoid using mobile phones while driving unless hands-free.